jwebster2469/ChatGPT-store/README.md

 **ChatGPT Rough GPTs**

-> Some of my custom GPTs are concepts that were created as experiments with ai.
+> Some of my custom GPTs are concepts that were created as experiments with AI.
 GPTs such as 'Emergency Kit' and 'Treasure Hunt Game' are rough concept GPTs.
 I might improve 'Treasure Hunt Game' but I won't improve 'Emergency Kit'.
 There are also two private concepts, '3D Model Imaging' and 'YouTube Data Image'.
 With these rough concepts I wanted to visualize 3D model files by capturing images from six distinct views, and compile YouTube data into image files.

 #